Hisham Sharabi: Legacy

 He promoted the understanding of the Arab culture, establishing in 1973, along with several other colleagues, the Georgetown Center for Contemporary Arab Studies with funding from the governments of the United States, Saudi Arabia, Oman, the United Arab Emirates, and Libya, as well as American corporations with business interests in the Middle East.
-In 1977, Georgetown University “awarded Dr. Sharabi the Umar Al-Mukhtar Chair in Arab Culture in recognition of his distinguished intellectual contributions and his efforts to promote Arab studies.[2]” Dr. Sharabi formed, later that same year, the Jerusalem Fund for Education and Community Development, an organization that worked on educational, cultural and health issues of Palestinians.
+In 1977, Georgetown University "awarded Dr. Sharabi the Umar Al-Mukhtar Chair in Arab Culture in recognition of his distinguished intellectual contributions and his efforts to promote Arab studies."
+Sharabi formed, later that same year, the Jerusalem Fund for Education and Community Development, an organization that worked on educational, cultural and health issues of Palestinians.
 He served as Chairman of Board until his death in 2005.
 In 1991, he formed what is now known as the Palestine Center, which serves as a think tank educating the general public on Palestinian Political Issues.

 Publications

-Author of 18 books and numerous articles and editorials, he was well respected as a foremost 20th-century Arab intellectual, contributing greatly to the study of Arabic culture[3].
-Dr. Sharabi also published several books himself on Arabic culture and philosophy.
-"In honor of his work in both the European and Arab fields, the Department of history at Georgetown convened an international two-day symposium in 2002 titled ‘The Role of the Intellectual in Contemporary Political Life.’
-Also named in his honor is the annual Hisham Sharabi graduate essay contest, begun by the Department's graduate students upon Dr. Sharabi's retirement in 1998[2]."
+Author of 18 books and numerous articles and editorials, he was well respected as a foremost 20th-century Arab intellectual, contributing greatly to the study of Arabic culture.
+Sharabi also published several books himself on Arabic culture and philosophy.
+In honor of his work in both the European and Arab fields, the Department of history at Georgetown convened an international two-day symposium in 2002 titled ‘The Role of the Intellectual in Contemporary Political Life.’
+Also named in his honor is the annual Hisham Sharabi graduate essay contest, begun by the Department's graduate students upon Sharabi's retirement in 1998.